 Ward was arrested and charged with DUI, careless driving and other related violations.

 Ward was taken to UPMC St. Margaret’s Hospital, where state police say she refused a blood test, three times.

 Ward is due to appear in court to answer the charges sometime next month.

 If you or a loved one is facing the charge of DUI or DWI, it is always a serious matter.
 A DUI conviction can mean jail time, heavy fines, higher insurance rates and other consequences.
 It’s very important that you choose an attorney who can defend you and your rights.

 You need a lawyer who knows DUI defense law.
 The Law Offices of Steven E. Kellis is there to defend clients who are accused of DUI related charges.

 Mr. Kellis has over 20 years of experience in DUI cases in the Philadelphia area, successfully representing clients who are accused of DUI.
 Even if you are currently in jail, Mr. Kellis will come to where you are and meet with you.

-Contact us for your free consultation.
+Contact us for your free consultation with an experienced PA DUI lawyer.
 We are available to answer your call 24 hours a day, 7 days a week.